Son of a Rancher’s Daughter – Brent Hastey

 Not one’s typical choice to prevent the cattle from veering off course, but when you’re nine months pregnant, it is a bit easier to maneuver when you have a 160 horsepower, V8 engine on your side.

-As a cattle rancher’s daughter, June did whatever was needed at the time to get the job done in the most effective way.
+As a cattle rancher’s daughter, June did whatever was needed at the time to get the job done.
 A trait that she would pass on to the child that would be born later that day.

 Brent Hastey grew up on that very same ranch in Yuba County, but he wouldn’t follow in the tire tracks of his mother.

 It was 1986 and California was dealing with what the press called a “tropical cocktail.”
-But this was no vacation of any kind.
+But this was no vacation.
 After a week, two plus feet of rain was measured in the Sacramento Valley.
 So much liquid fell from the sky that bridges were ripped away from their foundations and holes were left in levees.
-Yuba was hit the hardest.
-A break there pushed 20,000 people from their homes in a matter of seconds.
+In Yuba County.
+20,000 people from their homes in a matter of seconds.

 Hastey would learn that his own “tropical cocktail” would come a decade later.
 The New Year’s Day flood of 1997 saw the South Yuba River rise 26 feet above normal.
 Neighbors watched in horror as trailer homes, sheds, trees and anything else near the banks floated down the river.